This is a named option within the Human Ecology PhD.

 Graduate Student Instructor Course

-Students must select a course that focuses on teaching, learning and instructional pedagogy chosen in consultation with faculty advisor.
+Complete 2 credits of the following that focus on teaching, learning, and instructional technology in consultation with the faculty advisor.
+2

 Breadth9